satpalsr/sdk/docs/server.hytopia.webserver.md

 </td><td>

 Closes the existing http server and creates a new HTTPS server.
 This is intended for local development without a reverse proxy.
 (IE, don't use it when using NGROK) Usage of this method will be ignored in production.
+Must be called in init function of [startServer()](./server.startserver.md)<!-- -->.

 </td></tr>